 Achada do Teixeira Path – Pico Ruivo

-Achada do Teixeira path to Pico Ruivo is about 2,8 kms (5,6 kms total) and is one of the most beautiful paths / walking routes in the island and anyone can do it.
+Achada do Teixeira to Pico Ruivo walking route is about 2.8 km (5.6 km total) and is one of the most beautiful walking routes on the island and anyone can do it.

-Though it is accessible to everyone, this walking route is not the easiest to do in Madeira – it’s 300 metres up from Achada do Teixeira to Pico Ruivo.
+Even though it is accessible to everyone, this walking route is not the easiest to do in Madeira – it’s 300 metres upwards from Achada do Teixeira to Pico Ruivo.

-In average, it’s a one and a half hour walk, but if you’re not used to mountain trails than go slowly and stop as many times as you need.
+On average, it’s a one and a half hour walk, but if you’re not used to mountain trails then go slowly and stop as many times as you need.
 Don’t forget to take photos whenever you stop.

-When I arrived to Santana (10 kms from Achada do Teixeira), aside from the cloudy sky, it was pouring rain.
-Can you imagine leaving Madeira without having the chance to see one of the most beautiful places in the island (based on what I saw when I was preparing my trip to the island)?
+When I arrived to Santana (10 km from Achada do Teixeira), aside from the cloudy sky, it was pouring rain.
+Can you imagine leaving Madeira without having the chance to see one of the most beautiful places on the island (based on my research when I was preparing my trip to the island)?

 Unfortunately, when I arrived to Achada do Teixeira, clouds and rain were still there.
 Well, it was more like haze making it very hard to see beyond 10 metres.